🇰🇪 Techfugees KENYA 🇰🇪

 PM professional with over 6 years experience in Technology Consulting, her interests are in applying technology to alleviate day to day challenges.
 She has been actively involved in work where tech is used to bridge gaps in education (access, affordability & quality).
 She started supporting displaced communities at Kakuma Refugee Camp.
 By joining TF, she aims to make a positive mark in the lives of displaced people in Kenya, through the use of technology.
 Get in touch with Philomena Linkedin

 Mary Munyoki is a technology innovation and entrepreneurship enthusiast with a passion to empower displaced and marginalised youth and women in relation to technology for development.
 Her specialities are in strategic project management, business development, human resources, multi-stakeholder partnerships, policy engagement and programs operation.
 Get in touch with Mary Linkedin

-🙏 We would also like to thank Priscilla Queirolo who was Techfugees’ Regional Development Volunteer in Africa based in Nairobi during the first months of 2019 as well as Benjamin Hounsell who led Techfugees in Kenya since day one.
+🙏 We would also like to thank Beryl Onyango who used to take care of comms before Aya, Priscilla Queirolo who was Techfugees’ Regional Development Volunteer in Africa based in Nairobi during the first months of 2019 as well as Benjamin Hounsell who led Techfugees in Kenya since day one.

 Gemma is an experienced partnerships and fundraising expert who has worked in the UK and East Africa for over 10 years for NGOs, start ups and education institutions.
 She has raised over $25 million through foundations and private companies and has extensive knowledge on setting up sustainable fundraising strategies and partnerships.
 She became involved in refugee projects and saw how technology was a game changer to the lives and opportunities of refugees and displaced people.
 She is passionate about helping refugees get all the access and opportunities they need to change their own lives.